Mobile Suit Gundam: Gundam vs. Gundam

-Mobile Suit Gundam: Gundam vs. Gundam |機動戦士ガンダム ガンダムvs.ガンダム|Kidō senshi Gandamu Gandamu vs. Gandamu|is an arcade game that newly crossover with other Gundam in Gundam Vs. series.
-The game features up to 30 different Mobile Weapons, and a play system similar to previous titles in the Gundam Vs. series.
+Mobile Suit Gundam: Gundam vs. Gundam (機動戦士ガンダム ガンダムvs.ガンダム|Kidō senshi Gandamu Gandamu vs. Gandamu) is an arcade game developed by Capcom and published by Bandai Namco Games, released in March 2008.
+Unlike the previous games, this game crosses over multiple Gundam series rather than focusing on one source material.
+The game features up to 30 different Mobile Suits, and a play system similar to previous titles in the Gundam Vs. series.

 Bandai Namco released a PlayStation Portable version on November 20, 2008.
 The sequel, Mobile Suit Gundam: Gundam vs. Gundam Next was released on March 18, 2009.

 Background

 Unlike the previous series that are set up in the same general universe (Universal Century or Cosmic Era), the background of this game is set up in the real gaming world in 2030, which the Gundam vs. Series produced many spin-offs for each series at that time.
 The Devil Gundam has somehow invaded into the game systems and merge the different worlds into one.
-In order to restore the order of the game nature, various heroes from different Gundam Series are joined together to fight against the Devil Gundam.
+In order to restore the order of the game nature, various heroes from different Gundam Series are joined to fight against the Devil Gundam.

-The game currently featured all timelined TV, OVA and movie productions as far as Mobile Suit Gundam 00 (but with the only exception of New Mobile Report Gundam Wing: Endless Waltz).
-Though most of the units are leading Gundams, a few non-gundam type units (mostly piloted by leading rivals) are also selectable.
+The game currently featured nearly every TV, OVA and movie production as far as Mobile Suit Gundam 00 (but with the only exception of New Mobile Report Gundam Wing: Endless Waltz).
+Though most of the units are leading Gundam Mobile Suits, a few non-Gundam units (mostly piloted by leading rivals) are also selectable.
 Battlefields are made from the general image of the production, rather than reforming the battlefield scene in the animation.